mozilla/glean/docs/user/reference/yaml/metrics.md

 ##### Types should not be changed after release

 > Once a metric is released in a product, its `type` should not be changed.
-> If any data was collected locally with the older `type`, and hasn't yet been sent in a ping, recording data with the new `type` may cause any old persisted data to be lost for that metric.
-See [this comment](https://bugzilla.mozilla.org/show_bug.cgi?id=1621757#c1) for an extended explanation of the different scenarios.
+> If any data was collected locally with the older `type`, and hasn't yet been sent in a ping,
+> recording data with the new `type` may cause any old persisted data to be lost for that metric.
+> See [this comment](https://bugzilla.mozilla.org/show_bug.cgi?id=1621757#c1) for an extended
+> explanation of the different scenarios.
+>
+> This does not apply to users on the Glean JavaScript SDK.
+The issues on changing a
+> metrics type described above, do not apply for that SDK.

 #### `description`